Wild vs. Devils Player Props Betting Odds

 Kirill Kaprizov Props

-Minnesota's Kirill Kaprizov is among the leaders on the team with nine total points (two goals and seven assists).
+Kirill Kaprizov has posted nine total points (1.0 per game) this campaign.
+He has two goals and seven assists.

 Kaprizov Recent Games